unparalleled-js/docs-1/features/activity-audit-log.md

 * Track nature of change (for example, recipe stopped), author, and timeline
 * Quickly navigate to specific change activity using filters

-Activity audit is available with an Enterprise plan.
+Activity audit is available with select plans.
 Check the [Pricing and Plans page](https://www.workato.com/pricing?audience=general) or reach out to Workato sales representatives at +1 (844) 469-6752 to find out more.

 ## Viewing activity audit

-The activity audit log is available in the Dashboard > Audit tab.
+The activity audit log is available in the `Dashboard` > `Audit` tab.
 With the activity audit log, you will be able to find out which user in the team stopped a business-critical recipe or disconnected a connection.
 You'll also be able to find out when the recipe was stopped or connection was disconnected.

-It is visible to owner of the account and the users with `Admin` role.
+Activity audit log is visible to owner of the account and the users with `Admin` role.

 ## Types of activity audit